andreispanu/json-interface/README.md

-# Test - react-node-express App
+# JSON-Object Dashboard App

 Test App example will use a Node JS framework.

 ## Installation

-Make sure the node version is up to date to install Test App.
+Make sure the node version is up to date to install the JSON-Object Dashboard App.
 Navigate to the root folder and run the install command.

 ```bash